moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 where \\( y_i \\) is the output of the \\( i^{th} \\) neuron and \\( \max(y) \\) is the is the greatest output value.
 In practical terms, the neuron with the greatest output gives 1 as output and the remaining ones give 0.
 Simple as that.

 A trained MLP should create regions in the color space, separating color patterns, as shown below the [visualization][p3dLink]{:target="_blank"} of the instances of the dataset.
-Gray color samples are also included for another version of the trained network, but pretend gray instances are not there.
+Gray color instances are also included for another version of the trained network - but pretend gray instances are not there.

 <iframe src="https://p3d.in/e/7DJDC+spin+load" width="100%" height="480" frameborder="0" seamless allowfullscreen webkitallowfullscreen></iframe>